JuliaMath/Roots.jl/docs/src/roots.md

 [HP-34 calculators](http://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1979-12.pdf).
 This
-algorithm is designed to be more forgiving of the quality of the initial guess at the cost of possibly performing many more steps than other algorithms, as if the algorithm encounters a bracket, bisection will be used.
+algorithm is designed to be more forgiving of the quality of the initial guess at the cost of possibly performing many more steps than other algorithms, as if the algorithm encounters a bracket, a bracketing method will be used.

 For example, the answer to our initial problem is visibly seen from a